 The remaining cards in the deck enhance or protect that game plan.

-4x Claim the Firstborn.
+4x Claim the Firstborn is necessary because it owns.
 Claim is the stone nuts against any deck that puts out bodies.
 Being able to snag a creature for 1 mana, get in a relevant hit, and then sacrifice it for value is just unfair.
 These should be taken out against the most controlling decks, as the 3 CMC condition means that it can quickly become a dead card.

 4x Angrath’s Rampage.
 Rampage can take care of Oko or Nissa, a huge Krasis, a Glass Casket, etc. Keep an eye out for ways to cripple your opponent out of nowhere with this card.
 I’ve won multiple games against Esper Doom Foretold by forcing them to sac an artifact, leaving them to sacrifice either Doom or another very valuable piece the following turn.